Pullusb/greasepencil-addon/README.md

 ## Changelog

+0.0.4 - 2020-07-04:

+- fix: added a property in pref to detect if modal is already running so pressing the UI button again will not crash.

 0.0.3 - 2020-07-04:

 - syntax: correction on HUD text, Preferences, Title cased all words in buttons to fit blenders UI.

 0.0.2 - 2020-06-23: